ObolNetwork/obol-docs/docs/gov/governance/incentives.md

 ## Is existing stake eligible?

 No, only new stake deposited after January 24th will accrue incentives.
 The exception is stake deposited directly on DVs, outside of staking protocols (via our DV Launchpad, for example).
 Such stake is eligible regardless of when it was deposited.

+## How much OBOL will I receive per ETH staked on DVs?

+The amount of OBOL you receive per ETH staked depends on the total amount of ETH participating in the program.
+The 240,385 OBOL per week will be distributed evenly across all participating ETH, so your share of the total participating ETH will determine your share of the OBOL incentives.

 ## How are incentives tracked?